bszonye/civ7-town-trix/README.md

   mods are installed, MM's production list replaces the City Hall version.
-- **KayleeR's Misc UI Modifications: compatible.**  when both mods are installed, the unique quarter assistant in City Hall replaces the similar feature in KayleeR's mod.
+- **KayleeR's Misc UI Modifications: compatible.**  when both mods are installed, City Hall features replace some parts of KayleeR's mod related to the production list and building placement.

+## localization
+Russian translation by Webrok. thank you!